-The Aquatic Science Outreach Network for the Grand (AquaSONG) pilot project has been initiated by Wilfrid Laurier University and the Centre for Cold Regions and Water Science to inform and educate local high school students on the fragility of this water body, teach basic field sampling techniques, and demonstrate methods of analysis.
+The Aquatic Science Outreach Network for the Grand (AquaSONG) is an NSERC-funded program coordinated by Wilfrid Laurier University and the Centre for Cold Regions and Water Science.
+The primary purpose of this field trip is to inform and educate local high school students on the fragility of this local water body, encourage creative collaboration in a laboratory setting, teach basic field sampling techniques, and demonstrate methods of analysis.
+The experience is centred around the concepts of wastewater treatment and analysis, and freshwater aquatic biology.

 The following information can be used by grade 10 and 11 high school teachers to plan for this experience.